Christopher Rungkat: Career

-After 13 years on the ATP Tour, Rungkat won his maiden ATP title at the 250 event 2020 Maharashtra Open in Pune, India in the Men's Doubles section.
-Partnered with André Göransson, Rungkat defeated fourth seed and his former partner Cheng-Peng Hsieh who competed with Denys Molchanov 3–6, 6–4, [10–8] in the first round to advance to the quarterfinal.
-They then surprised the French team of Benoît Paire and Antoine Hoang in straight sets 6–3, 6–3 before securing a spot in the final with a win over Romain Arneodo and Andre Begemann 6–4, 7–6(7–1).
-In the final, the pairing defeated third seed Jonathan Erlich and Andrei Vasilevski 6–2, 3–6, [10–8].
+Rungkat won his maiden ATP Tour title at the 2020 Maharashtra Open in Pune, India in the men's doubles event, after 13 years on tour.
+Partnered with André Göransson, Rungkat defeated fourth seed and his former partner Hsieh Cheng-peng who competed with Denys Molchanov 3–6, 6–4, [10–8] in the first round to advance to the quarterfinal.
+They then surprised the French team of Benoît Paire and Antoine Hoang in straight sets, before securing a spot in the final with a win over Romain Arneodo and Andre Begemann 6–4, 7–6(7–1).
+In the final, the pairing defeated third seeds Jonathan Erlich and Andrei Vasilevski in the super tie-break.